GSA/piv-guides/_engineering/02_ssh.md

 permalink: engineering/ssh/
 ---

 You can use your PIV credential for Secure Shell (SSH) to remotely access *nix servers by following these steps.
-This guide will help you SSH from a _Windows_ or _macOS_ computer.
+You should also review your agency's policies and use your physical or virtual jump servers to restrict users from using SSH directly from workstations.
+This guide will help you configure SSH from a _Windows_ or _macOS_ in scenarios where the Chief Information Security Officer has determined the controls are in place and this particular use is acceptable.

 {% include alert-info.html content = "Your PIV/CAC contains an authentication certificate key pair (public and private) for smart card logon.
 Using a PIV/CAC key pair is very similar to using a self-signed key pair for SSH.
 The setup below is meant for PIV/CAC based authentication." %}